Nogs0/AstronautCat/README.md

 # Astronaut Cat Solutions
-  Is a project of inventory control, developed by @Nogs0, @greenShimada
+  Is a project of inventory control, developed by @Nogs0 and @greenShimada